History of Netherlands in Timeline

 In 1996 conscription was suspended, and the Dutch army was once again transformed into a professional army.

-Yiddish and the Romani language were recognised in 1996 as non-territorial languages.
+In 1996, Yiddish and the Romani language were recognised in the Netherlands as non-territorial languages.

 1997: Completion of the Maeslantkering

-On 1 January 1999, the Netherlands replaced its former currency, the "gulden" (guilder), for accounting purposes with the euro.
+On January 1, 1999, as a founding member of the euro, the Netherlands replaced its former currency, the gulden (guilder), for accounting purposes.

-Around 2000 BC, finds of rare bronze objects suggest that Drenthe was a trading centre in the Bronze Age.
+Finds of rare bronze objects suggest that Drenthe was a trading centre in the Bronze Age (2000–800 BC).

 From 1950 to 2000, the population further increased, to 15.9 million.

-Since 2000, there has been a raised awareness of religion in the Netherlands, mainly due to Islamic extremism.
+Since 2000 there has been raised awareness of religion in Netherlands, mainly due to Islamic extremism.

-On 1 January 2002, actual euro coins and banknotes were introduced in the Netherlands.
+On January 1, 2002, euro coins and banknotes were introduced in the Netherlands.

-In 2002, the Eastern Scheldt, formerly the northeast estuary of the river Scheldt, was designated a national park, making it the largest national park in the Netherlands.
+In 2002, the Eastern Scheldt was designated a national park, becoming the largest national park in the Netherlands.

 In 2002, the euro was introduced as fiat money in the Netherlands.